 - Super Jeep tours

-When traveling around Iceland there are many places that you are constantly told you have to visit.
-But if you look closely you will find countless hidden gems all across the country.
-Some of those may be inaccessible by small cars or difficult to find without expert guidance.
+When traveling around Iceland, there are many places that you are always told you have to visit.
+But if you look closely, you will find countless hidden gems all across the country.
+Some of those may be inaccessible by small cars or challenging to find without expert guidance.
 To go on a Super Jeep tours is a way to enjoy those places in a small group and adding in an extra feel of adventure.

 - Catching a fish